gmtsciencedev/microbiome-pipeline-benchmarking/README.md

 The simulation makes extensive use of [CAMISIM](https://github.com/CAMI-challenge/CAMISIM).
 This required the species composition of the samples to generate ([reference](./reference/)), the genomes specified in these files downloaded from [MGNIFY database](http://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/human-gut/v2.0.1/).
 Next, the script specified in [scitq-example/camisim](https://github.com/gmtsciencedev/scitq-examples/tree/main/camisim) must be used, as explained in the link.

-Note that the simulation requires extensive resources and time, which is why samples are also directly proposed in [dataverse](#).
+Note that the simulation requires extensive resources and time, which is why samples are also directly proposed in [PRJNA987980](https://www.ncbi.nlm.nih.gov/bioproject/987980).

 ### Estimation